 The vineyards in Trentino cover 55 hectares of vineyards, planted with the white varieties Chardonnay, Nosiola, Pinot Bianco(Pinot Blanc) and Pinot Grigio(Pinot Gris), as well as the red varieties Pinot Nero(Pinot Nero), Moscato Rosa(Muscat Rose), Teroldego, Lagrein, Merlot and Cabernet Sauvignon.
 The cultivation is carried out according to rules practiced in organic viticulture.
 In this context, the settlement of songbirds in the vineyard for natural pest control is worth mentioning.

 The wines are vinified with the aim of preserving the aromatic and varietal characteristics of the grapes.
 Before and during pressing, the grapes are treated with nitrogen, cold and carbon dioxide to prevent undesirable oxidation.
 The white wine grapes are fermented after soft with the Metodo Ganimede (special fermentation tanks).
 For the red wines, the is gently submerged by the fermentation carbonic acid to better release aromas and colourings.
 The product range includes the DOC wines Trentino and Teroldego Rotaliano, as well as the IGT Vigneti delle Dolomiti.

-In 2000 the winery "Serpaia di Endrizzi" was acquired.
-The vineyards cover 30 hectares of vineyards.
-There are no cellar facilities there, so the grapes are taken to the trentino immediately after grape harvest and processed there immediately.
-It will be the DOCG wine Morellino di Scansano (Morellino = Sangiovese) is produced, as well as the two red wine cuvées "Serpaiolo" and "Mèria" from the Cabernet Sauvignon, Merlot and Sangiovese varieties.
+In the Tuscan Maremma region, the "Serpaia di Endrizzi" winery was acquired in 2000.
+The vineyards cover an area of 30 hectares.
+There are no cellar facilities there, so the grapes are transported to the main estate in Trentino immediately after harvesting and processed there immediately.
+The DOCG wine Morellino di Scansano (Morellino = Sangiovese) is produced, as well as the two red wine cuvées "Serpaiolo" and "Mèria" from the Cabernet Sauvignon, Merlot and Sangiovese varieties.